realworldocaml/book/en/installing-ocaml.md

 <note>
 <title>Note to reviewers</title>

-We instruct you install the unreleased trunk version of OCaml in these instructions, as we take advantage of some recent additions to the language that simplify explanations in the book.
-The 4.01 release will happen before the book is released, but you may run into "bleeding edge" bugs with the trunk release.
+We instruct you install the unreleased 4.01 branch version of OCaml in these instructions, as we take advantage of some recent additions to the language that simplify explanations in the book.
+The 4.01 release will happen before the book is released, but you may run into "bleeding edge" bugs with the release.
 Leave a comment here if you do and we'll address them.

 </note>